 Identify the key lines, intimate parts, and memorable parts, and recite it.

 8) Make it Clear That You’re Done

 When you say your final words, it should be clear to everyone that you have ended.
 There should be no ambiguity or confusion in the mind of your audience.
 The audience members should know that this is the end.

 Many speakers just allow their talks to wind down.

-They say something like, “Well, that just about covers it.
+They say something with filler words like, “Well, that just about covers it.
 Thank you.”

 This isn’t a good idea…